nasa/openmct/src/plugins/filters/README.md

 }
 ```

 This will define a filter that allows an operator to choose one (due to `singleSelectionThreshold` being `true`) of the three possible values.
 The `comparator` property defines how the filter will be applied to the telemetry data.
+Setting `singleSelectionThreshold` to `false` will render the `possibleValues` as a series of checkboxes.
+Removing the `possibleValues` property will render the filter as a text box, allowing the operator to enter a value to filter on.

-How the filter is interpreted is defined by the individual telemetry providers.
+Note that how the filter is interpreted is defined is ultimately decided by the individual telemetry providers.

 ## Implementing a filter in a telemetry provider

-Implementing a filter requires two parts.
+Implementing a filter requires two parts:

 - First, one needs to add the filter implementation to the [subscribe](https://github.com/nasa/openmct/blob/master/src/api/telemetry/TelemetryAPI.js#L366) method in your telemetry provider.
 The filter will be passed to you in the `options` argument.
 You can either add the filter to your telemetry subscription request, or filter manually as new messages appears.
 An example of the latter is [shown in the YAMCS plugin for OpenMCT](https://github.com/akhenry/openmct-yamcs/blob/master/src/providers/events.js).

 - Second, one needs to add the filter implementation to the [request](https://github.com/nasa/openmct/blob/master/src/api/telemetry/TelemetryAPI.js#L318) method in your telemetry provider.
 The filter again will be passed to you in the `options` argument.
 You can either add the filter to your telemetry request, or filter manually after the request is made.
 An example of the former is [shown in the YAMCS plugin for OpenMCT](https://github.com/akhenry/openmct-yamcs/blob/master/src/providers/historical-telemetry-provider.js#L148).

+## Using filters

+If you installed the plugin to have it apply to `table`, create a Telemetry Table in OpenMCT and drag your telemetry object that contains the filter to it.
+Then click "Edit", and notice the "Filter" tab in the inspector.
+It allows operator to either select a "Global Filter", or a regular filter.
+The "Global Filter" will apply for all telemetry objects in the table, while the regular filter will only apply to the telemetry object that it is defined on.